 You need to place a call-to-action in your blog posts.
-And, the one you want to use on every post is the opt-in — or where you ask them to sign up for your list.
+And, the one you want to use on every post is the opt-in!
+You need to make sure you get them to sign up to be on your email list.

 Make sure the freebie makes sense